PCRWR Declares 26 Brands Of Mineral Water As Unsafe For Human Consumption - UrduPoint

 One brand (i.e. Nation Pure) was found unsafe due to presence of high level of Arsenic, four brands (Blue Life H2O, Indus, Douro and Urwell) were found unsafe due to presence of high level of Nitrate than the permissible limit, while, six brands (New Buxton, Jel, Evian's Safe Life, Nahla, Top up, Vey) were found microbiologically contaminated and thus were unsafe for drinking purpose.

-The general public is encouraged to look at the detailed report to know about the status of water quality of bottled water brands they consume.
+The general public was encouraged to look at the detailed report to know about the status of water quality of bottled water brands they consume.

-The government has designated the task to PCRWR for quarterly monitoring of bottled/mineral water brands and publicize the results for awareness of public health.
+The government had designated the task to PCRWR for quarterly monitoring of bottled/mineral water brands and publicize the results for awareness of public health.